Final Report

 Relate to the objectives that you have mentioned in the introduction.

-Finally, please add a short paragraph of the significance of having your research funded by MSGC or whomever supported your internship.
+- Finally, add a short paragraph reflecting on the personal significance of having your research funded by MSGC (or whomever supported your internship).